Kometa-Team/Kometa/docs/defaults/award/golden.md

 # Golden Globes Awards Collections

-The `golden` Default Metadata File is used to create collections based on the Golden Globe Awards.
+The `golden` Default Collection File is used to create collections based on the Golden Globe Awards.

 ![](../images/golden.png)